lina-s-01/Regression-with-Residuals/regression-with-residuals.md

 ```age``` is a continuous variable modelled quadratically
 ```(1|ID)```: random effect; subject-level intercept

-!
-[Here, you can see the longitudinal effects of ovariectomy on brain structure without controlling for weight] (images/OVX_brain_plot_no_weight_correction.png)
+![Here, you can see the longitudinal effects of ovariectomy on brain structure without controlling for weight] (images /OVX_brain_plot_no_weight_correction.png)

 ### Step 2: Controlling for body weight